yoleuh/aep-model/README.md

 # Safety Classification Project

-For the AEP Safety Observation Challenge at HackOHI/O 2024
+For the American Electric Power Safety Observation Challenge at HackOHI/O 2024

 This project uses machine learning to classify safety comments into high priority and standard priority categories.
 It fine-tunes a deep learning transformer-based neural network ([DistilBERT](https://huggingface.co/distilbert/distilbert-base-uncased)), adapting it to the specific task of safety observation classification.